 5 Simple Ways to Triage Cattle from Flies

 As flies start to irritate cattle, having a multifaceted approach to fly control through the use of feed additives and knowing the different types of flies can help when it’s time to find the right product to utilize.
 Sprays can be used to help keep the issue under control.
-Sprays are typically applied using a low pressure sprayer or mist blower sprayer onto the animals.
-For best results, they’ll need to be re-applied on a weekly basis.
+Typically applied using a low pressure sprayer or mist blower sprayer onto the animals, sprays generally need to be reapplied on a weekly basis for best results.
 These products usually provide between 7-21 days of control.2 CyLence® Pour-On Insecticide is available on the FBN Animal Health Store.

 Premise sprays are typically applied to places where flies rest, such as walls, ceilings and floors.
-One of the benefits of a premise spray is that they’re water-resistant and can deliver up to 90 days of fly control.
-Utilizing a longer-lasting premise spray provides a more effective and less manually intensive method of controlling flies.
-Spraying every three months instead of every week definitely has its advantages.
-Take caution though to ensure that you are protecting both animals and water sources when applying premise sprays.
+(Be careful not to spray near water sources.)
+Many premise sprays are water resistant and can deliver up to 90 days of fly control, offering a more effective and less manually intensive method of controlling flies.
 It’s also a good idea to rotate between two active ingredients to prevent resistance to the spray.

-Adding garlic powder to cattle feed is a natural method to try to control flies.
+Adding garlic powder to cattle feed is a natural method to try controlling flies.
 When cattle eat the garlic, their breath and skin produce an odor that deters flies.
-Garlic is mainly used as a repellent and won’t kill flies or breeding sites.
-It’s an additional natural product that is safe and easy to apply to your fly control program.
+While garlic is mainly used as a repellent (it won’t kill flies or breeding sites), it’s an additional natural product that is safe and easy to incorporate into your fly control program.

 Kansas State University, Pink Eye in Cattle, https://www.johnson.k-state.edu/crops-livestock/agent-articles/pink-eye-in-cattle.html